RaphaeleL/Cheatsheet/Vim.md

 - `o` Insert a line below with Insert Mode
 - `I` moves the cursor to the beginning of the line with Insert Mode
 - `A` moves the cursor to the end of the line with Insert Mode
+- `i` moves the cursor to the beginning of the character with Insert Mode
+- `i` moves the cursor to the end of the character with Insert Mode

+- `fx` moves to the first Character `x`
+- `Fx` moves to the first Character `x` backwards
+- `tx`ves to the first Character `x` but not on it, just before
+- `Tx` moves to the first Character `x` but not on it, just before, backwards
+- `,` do it again backwards
+- `;` do it again forwards

 ## Edit Text